 The real reason is it scared the hell out of me.
 It scared me to get on an airplane and fly to New York—something I used to do without a second thought.
 It scared me that I don’t know anyone.
 It scared me that I would have to make my way from New Jersey into Manhattan on the train, which I’d never done before.
 It scared me that I would be told no, you’re not good enough over and over.
 It scared me to leave my house by myself, without the responsibility of being the mother.
 (I have a special cape I wear so my kids don’t pick up on my anxiety—it looks like a pasted on smile.)

-But I did it anyway, just like my old self but the fear knob is stuck in the ‘on’ position now.
+But I did it anyway, just like my old self but the fear button is stuck in the ‘on’ position now.
 It was okay that I was feeling scared, I walked forward anyway.
 Maybe it would take four hours to figure out the train, but there is no hurry.
 I told myself it doesn’t matter what happens, it’s good enough you are here.

 I happen to think my book is good and that when it’s published it will help many people navigate divorce in a more compassionate way because they read my story.
 This is enough.
 I remind myself that when I’ve been the most successful it’s been after I’ve had the most dismal failures or that ‘no’ was said to me more than anyone else in the group or that it simply doesn’t matter.
 I’ve succeeded if only because I’m sitting in a Manhattan hotel room after pitching to a handful of agents and I accomplished what I set out to accomplish: I have almost finished a book, I’ve put my shattered heart back together, I’ve forgiven those who were responsible, and I walked out my front door.
 I am moving forward body, mind, spirit, and heart.
 I am not broken anymore, but I am changed and for that I am grateful.